Considerations for Hydrostatic Field Test of GRE lines

-- Pressure drops are due to temperature change, entrapment of air, settlement of the soil or of anchoring blocks, or to expansions of non rigid joints.
+- Pressure drops are due to temperature change, entrapment of air, settlement of the soil or of anchoring blocks, or expansions of non-rigid joints.
 Periodically check the vent valves if automatic, or open them to let the air escape.

-- The stabilisation phase can be considered finished when pressure variations do not occur for at least two hours, without water integration.
+- The stabilization phase can be considered finished when pressure variations do not occur for at least two hours, without water integration.